 The textile experiments of the next projector, who employs spiders to not only spin but weave, predicts the ready availability of a plethora of modern fabrics produced by automated spinning and weaving machines.
 The projector feeds his spiders colored tinctures so their weaving automatically is dyed, and, with respect to fabrics composed of artificial fibers like nylon and rayon, the machines not only spin and weave but produce the fibers in colors as well.
-Even natural fibers are lending themselves to autopigmentation.
+And these days, scientists are breeding natural fibers that lend themselves to autopigmentation.
 Innovations in the cotton industry have produced cotton that is naturally orange, brown, and green, and other colors are in development.
 In addition, some animals have been bred with exotically colored fur or wool.

 Although Swift was witness to many of the vast advances achieved from the end of the seventeenth century to the end of the eighteenth century, such as the discoveries of the microscope and the circulation of the blood, his problem was that he lived in an age where science had yet to produce the profound changes it would following his death.
 His life-long hatred of science can be viewed as the opinion of a man who had never seen science really work.
 Swift, for example, rants against physicians and medicine: